huntercroxall/huntercroxall.github.io/_posts/2023-12-12-stat386-data-collection.md

 ---
 ---

-## Introduction
+## Introduction and Motivation
 For my Stat 386 project, I chose to use an API Key to access the OpenFDA database.
 The FDA, or Food and Drug Administration, of the United
 States Government records data on a variety of foods, drugs, and devices.
 The OpenFDA database allows the public to access this data and complete analysis on a variety of aspects of this data.
 For the sake of this blog post, I decided to gather data regarding recalls of various foods.
 This blog post will describe the process used to gather the data using the OpenFDA API.
+My motivation for selecting this data was ease of access and curiousity about the various data the government collects.
+I don't honestly have a deep love for examining egg-related FDA recall events, but I do like to understand the sort of data the government collects and stores.
+I find it intriguing that an OpenFDA API has been created to give the public access to information regarding the actions of the FDA.
+I have learned more about the world of government regulation through this project.

 ---